 Benicio Del Toro in The Wolfman (2010)

 While the film itself received mixed reviews, nobody denied the brilliance of the werewolf makeup, which earned an Academy Award.
 In The Wolfman, Benicio del Toro stars as Lawrence Talbot, who is attacked by a werewolf.
-The makeup artist Rick Baker had plenty of experience in creating werewolves, and he jested that this transformation was not too tricky as del Toro is such a hairy man.
+The makeup artist Rick Baker had plenty of experience in creating werewolves.
+And he jested that this transformation was not too tricky as del Toro is such a hairy man.
 The process involved using foam rubber and latex instead of a mask, plus laying loose yak hair by hand on del Toro’s face and body.
 The result is a terrifying beast, and del Toro plays a powerful werewolf in a creepy setting.

 Helena Bonham Carter in Alice in Wonderland (2010)

 Atwood put Helena Bonham Carter, who plays the Red Queen, in an Elizabethan dress designed to make her head seem larger.
 Though Bonham Carter’s head is digitally enhanced to appear three times its normal size, she also wore a prosthetic forehead that pushed her hairline back and a three-pound heart-shaped wig.
-See what her makeup artist has to say on the look in the video below.
+See what her makeup artist has to say about the look in the video below.

 Johnny Depp in Alice in Wonderland (2010)